entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Entelognathus primordialis* is changed from 0 to 1 based on new data.
 The coding of *Gogonasus andrewsae* is changed from 0 to 1 (Long *et al*., 1997 Fig.51).

-> - The coding of *Eosteus* is ?, the detail of the scale morphology is obscure.
+> - The coding of *Eosteus* is ?, as the detail of the scale morphology is obscure.

 37. Peg on rhomboid scale: (0) longer than wide (narrow); (1) wider than long (broad).

 > Zhu  *et al*.
 (2009, Character 139), and references therein; Zhu *et al*.
 (2013), Character 143; Giles *et al*.
 (2015), Character 19; Choo *et al*.
 (2017), Character 138; King *et al*.
 (2017), Character 492; Castiello (2018), Character 477; Zhu Y. *et al*.
 (2022), Character 38; Brazeau *et al*.
 (2023), Character 497.

 > - The coding of *Entelognathus primordialis* is changed from unapplicable to 1 based on new data (Cui et al., 2023).

-> - The coding of *Eosteus* is ?, the detail of the scale morphology is obscure.
+> - The coding of *Eosteus* is ?, as the detail of the scale morphology is obscure.

 38. Body scale profile: (0) distinct crown and base demarcated by a constriction (neck); (1) flattened.

 > Hanke & Wilson (2004); Brazeau (2009); Davis *et al*.
 (2012), Character 11; Choo *et al*.
 (2017), Character 10; King *et al*.
 (2017), Character 488; Castiello (2018), Character 478; Zhu Y. *et al*.
 (2022), Character 39; Brazeau *et al*.
 (2023), Character 493.

 > - The coding of *Eosteus* is 1.

 39. Body scales with bulging base: (0) absent; (1) present.